SMaRT: Online Reusable Resource Assignment and an Application to Mediation in the Kenyan Judiciary: Introduction

-Thus, an algorithm for mediator assignment requires a different approach, which is the goal of this paper.
-We address all the challenges above in our proposed algorithm \smart (\textbf{S}electing \textbf{M}ediators that are \textbf{R}ight for the \textbf{T}ask). \smart assignment combines econometric estimation of the value added of a mediator (the percentage point increase in the base probability of case resolution if that mediator is assigned to the case), supported by Bayesian posterior updates, with a quadratic programming (QP) formulation of an assignment problem that penalizes over-capacity allocations in order to decide on mediator assignments online.
-The relative importance of case resolution versus equitable distribution of mediator load can be tweaked by tuning a parameter.
+In summary, mediator assignment requires a new approach, which is the goal of this paper.
+We address all the challenges above with our proposed algorithm \smart (\textbf{S}electing \textbf{M}ediators that \textbf{a}re \textbf{R}ight for the \textbf{T}ask). \smart assignment decides about mediator assignments online.
+It uses econometric estimation of the value added of a mediator (the percentage point increase in the base probability of case resolution if that mediator is assigned to the case), supported by Bayesian posterior updates.
+A quadratic programming (QP) formulation penalizes over-capacity allocations.
+The relative weight given to case resolution rates vs.\ capacity constraint violations can be tweaked by tuning a parameter.

-After validating the behavior of \smart in two stylized simulations, we turn to our main empirical analysis, which uses real data on case arrivals and mediators in the Kenyan judiciary.
-Comparing against several sensible baselines, including round-robin allocation and capacitated versions of greedy and Thompson Sampling, we demonstrate the benefits of \smart.
-It typically outperforms baselines in maximizing resolution rates while maintaining reasonable equity in overloading mediators.
-At the same time, the level of mediator overload can be easily controlled with a single parameter.
-This validation provides the basis on which we plan to move forward with a pilot deployment in Kenya in the near future.
+After validating the behavior of \smart in two stylized simulations, we turn to our main empirical analysis, which uses real data on case arrivals and mediators in the Kenyan Judiciary.
+We demonstrate the benefits of \smart relative to several sensible baselines, including round-robin allocation and capacitated versions of greedy and Thompson Sampling. \smart typically outperforms baselines in maximizing agreement rates while maintaining reasonably low mediator overload rates.
+This validation provides justification for a pilot deployment of \smart in Kenya in the near future.